 3 keys to creating marketing content that converts

-Content is the key to conversion.
+Content is the key to conversion on Amazon.
 Everything you curate to educate your customers about your products—listing titles, descriptions, photos, videos, A+ content, and below-the-fold marketing content—influence whether they click “add to cart” or keep shopping.

 But not all ecommerce content is created equal.
 At Pattern, we don’t want our partners to create content that just takes up space, but content that directly translates to increased revenue.
 To create marketing content that converts, we focus on three key goals: engage, educate, and connect.